shahjalal132/jumia-api-integrate/README.md

 - API was not ready and has some issues.
 I Had to research and contact with Jumia support team and fix it.
 - Google sheet API.
 I didn't know that.
 I had to learn it.
 - Business logic was not clear for me.
 I had to research and implement it.
-- First Code write Procedural style.
-Then I had to use OOP.
+- First the code was written procedural way.
+Then I changed it to object oriented way.

 ## How to use